umbrellio/table_sync/docs/publishing.md

 TableSync.routing_key_callable = -> (klass, attributes) { klass.gsub('::', '_').tableize }
 ```

-- `TableSync.routing_metadata_callable` is a callable that adds RabbitMQ headers which can be
-used in routing (optional).
-One possible way of using it is defining a headers exchange and
-routing rules based on key-value pairs (which correspond to sent headers)
+- `TableSync.routing_metadata_callable` is a callable that adds RabbitMQ headers which can be used in routing (optional).
+It receives object class and published attributes.
+One possible way of using it is defining a headers exchange and routing rules based on key-value pairs (which correspond to sent headers)

 Example: